openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Invocation using Private-Use URI Schemes (Custom URL Schemes) {#invocation-using-custom-scheme}

-Usage of private-use URI schemes such as `openid:`, also referred to as custom URL schemes, as a way to invoke a Self-Issued OP may lead to phishing attacks and undefined behavior, as described in [@RFC8252].
+Usage of private-use URI schemes such as `openid://idtoken`, also referred to as custom URL schemes, as a way to invoke a Self-Issued OP may lead to phishing attacks and undefined behavior, as described in [@RFC8252].

 Private-use URI schemes are a mechanism offered by mobile operating system providers.
 If an application developer registers a custom URL scheme with the application, that application will be invoked when a request containing custom scheme is received by the device.
 If no available application supports the custom URI scheme, the platform or browser will typically generate a modal error and present it to the End-User.